 Terms and Conditions

-For all hire in Hornsby Shire Council Community Venues, Terms and Conditions exist to ensure the public and the venues are kept safe and secure.
+For all hire across Hornsby Shire Council’s network of Community Venues, Terms and Conditions exist to ensure the public and the venues are kept safe and secure.

 The Terms and Conditions of Hire Community Venues cover important issues such as:

 - Alcohol consumption in public halls

 - High risk functions

 - Cancellation terms

 Prior to booking a venue, it is essential to read the Terms and Conditions of Hire Community Venues and understand.
 If you have any questions regarding the Terms and Conditions of Hire, please contact the Venue Management Team on firstname.lastname@example.org or 9847 6050.